How much does a solar panel system cost in 2026?

 Does this calculator include battery storage costs?

 No. This calculator estimates the cost of a solar panel system only (panels, inverter, racking, and installation).
-Adding battery storage (like the Tesla Powerwall 3 at ~$9,200 or Enphase IQ Battery 5P at ~$6,000) increases the total cost but also qualifies for the 30% federal tax credit.
+Adding battery storage (like the Tesla Powerwall 3 at ~$9,200 or Enphase IQ Battery 5P at ~$6,000) increases the total cost but previously qualified for the 30% federal ITC (Section 25D, repealed Q1 2026).
 Battery storage is recommended for backup power and time-of-use optimization, not necessarily for financial payback.

 How accurate is this cost estimate?

 This calculator provides ballpark estimates based on national average cost-per-watt data and state-level electricity rates.
 Actual costs vary based on roof complexity, local permitting fees, installer competition, and any additional upgrades (panel upgrades, main panel upgrade, trenching).
 We recommend getting 3–5 quotes from local installers for accurate pricing.
-The federal tax credit calculation is exact at 30% of system cost.
+Note: the federal residential ITC (Section 25D) was repealed in early 2026, so estimates above show full system cost without federal credit.

 What affects the cost per watt of a solar installation?